AndreBaltazar8/ablac/docs/standard-library.md

 integer lanes; there is no unchecked variadic call surface.
 Native counter integrations can use the monotonic atomic `i64` fetch-add operation instead of introducing a foreign runtime helper or data race.
+Trusted embedded drivers can also request function-scoped native storage with `nativeStackAllocate`; LLVM lowers it to `alloca`, and the unsafe 8/16/32/64-bit loads, stores, copy, and memory-set operations lower directly to LLVM memory instructions.
+The address must not escape its calling function.
+Persistent or ordinary application storage should continue to use ownership-checked resource types instead.

 `abla/sys/linux` is likewise explicit and target-specific.
 Its current x86-64 implementation lowers `openat`, `read`, `write`, `close`, and `getpid`